expo/expo/docs/versions/unversioned/guides/building-standalone-apps.md

 There are other options you might want to add to `app.json`.
 We have only covered what is required.
 For example, some people like to configure their own build number, linking scheme, and more.
 We highly recommend you read through [Configuration with app.json](configuration.html) for the full spec.

+> **Note**: iOS standalone apps [default](https://developer.apple.com/documentation/uikit/uibarstyle/uibarstyledefault) the status bar text color to white.
+But when developing within the Expo app, the default is black since the Expo app itself has a black status bar.
+Users are often surprised that their standalone apps suddenly have white status bars.
+In order to keep it black, you'll need to use a `<StatusBar barStyle="dark-content" />` component.
+See [StatusBar docs](https://facebook.github.io/react-native/docs/statusbar.html) for more information.

 ## 3. Start the build

 -   Run `exp start` in your app directory to boot up the Expo packager.
 This is necessary because during the build process your app will be republished to ensure it is the latest version.